kingkundo/super-payload-launcher/README.md

-# Super Payload Launcher 🚀🎮
+# Super Payload Launcher (for Nintendo Switch) 🚀🎮
-A new, pretty, simple, and cross platform tool for injecting payloads onto your Switch to boot into Atmosphere, Hekate, Android etc!
+A new, pretty, simple, and cross platform tool for injecting payloads onto your Nintendo Switch to boot into Atmosphere, Hekate, Android or other custom firmwares.

 ---